Bourgeoisie and proletariat refer to the main social classes in a capitalist system, where wealth and labor are divided unequally.

 Differences Between Bourgeoisie and Proletariat

-The differences between the bourgeoisie and the proletariat are rooted in wealth, power, and control.
+The differences between bourgeoisie and proletariat are rooted in wealth, power, and control.
 Learn more below!

 The proletariat, or working class, depends on the bourgeoisie for jobs.
 They sell their time and effort in exchange for wages.